maksha/react-native-webhtmlview/README.md

 # **react-native-webhtmlview**

-A wrapper around React native WebView which renders HTML content with auto height.
+A wrapper around React Native WebView which renders static HTML content in a WebView with auto height enabled and the ability to add CSS.

 ## **Installation**

+Inside your React Native project, run the following command:

-  `npm i react-native-webhtmlview --save`
+  `npm install react-native-webhtmlview --save`

+## **Props**

+- **`source.html`**: Inject the static html with a custom JavaScript and loads it in the WebView
+- **`autoHeight`** (default: `true`): Adjust the height of the webview and turns off scrolling.
+- **`innerCSS`**: The CSS style to apply to the html content.

 ## **Sample Usage**